- Is blepharoplasty a good idea?

 No matter the surgical technique, the goal is to be as non-invasive as possible while removing the extra skin and fat and then closing the incision with tiny stitches.
 Those dissolving stitches will remain on the upper lids for a week or so and the lower lids may not even need suturing.

 What Can I Expect After Upper or Lower Eyelid Surgery?

 After surgery, your doctor will put ointment in the eyes to keep them moist and cover the area with a cool compress.
 Someone will need to drive you home and help you get settled.
 Right after the surgery, your vision may be blurry from the ointment or light sensitive.

 Dr. Gross now uses a revolutionary breakthrough to speed healing after eyelid surgery, called Lid Lift Goggles.
 They are similar to ski goggles and are applied after the procedure to apply gentle pressure around the eyes, which minimizes swelling and bruising.

 The eye area will be bruised and swollen for a few days.
 Staying home with your head elevated, including while sleeping, as well as applying cold packs, will help with the recovery process.
 The skin around your eyes may look swollen for a couple of weeks, and you should avoid strenuous activity to allow your body the time it needs to heal.

-You should also avoid smoking, rubbing your eyes, and for two weeks or so after surgery do not wear contact lenses.
-We also recommend keeping the incision out of the sun for several months and if you do go out to wear a hat and sunglasses.
-The bruising and swelling usually go down after a couple of weeks but any scarring may take months to fade completely.
+You should also avoid smoking, rubbing your eyes, and wearing contact lenses.
+(You can usually resume wearing contact lenses after about 2 weeks.)
+We recommend keeping the incision out of the sun for several months, and if you do go out, wear a hat and sunglasses.
+The bruising and swelling usually go down after a couple of weeks, but any scarring may take months to fade completely.

 Should You Consider Blepharoplasty Eyelid Surgery?